Ketskapow/ADS-Thesis-Project/README.md

 -	If two labelers had the same opinion, the label remained the same

 # How to run
 Preprocessing can be run by creating a data/ folder and placing the previously mentioned folders in this data folder.
-Model pipeline must be run in a colab environment
+Model pipeline must be run in a colab environment.
+Word2vec and RobBERT pipelines require different environment setups, use requirements_word2vec.txt for the word2vec model, and the requirements.txt for the RobBERT model.
+Pretrained Word2Vec model was taken from https://github.com/clips/dutchembeddings, using the 160-dimensional combined embeddings.